Muhammed-Rahif/GH-Notify/README.md

 ## 🧐 About

-A github notification sending server, on whatsapp.
+A github notification sending server, on telegram.

 ## 🏁 Getting Started